 How Often Should I Clean a 5L Dehumidifier Filter?

-You should clean your 5L dehumidifier filter every 2–4 weeks, and more often if you use it daily or notice dust buildup.
+You should clean your 5L dehumidifier filter every 2-4 weeks, and more often if you use it daily or notice dust buildup.
 Check the manual, and rinse or vacuum it gently when needed.
+If the model is a humidifier instead of a dehumidifier, clean the tank regularly to reduce mineral buildup and stale water odors.

 Can a 5L Dehumidifier Run Continuously Overnight?